 Sure, a rain jacket should keep you dry—but its packability is equally important when you’re traveling.
-After all, even the soggiest destinations enjoy clear skies sometimes, and that’s when you’ll appreciate an outer layer that’s light and compact enough to be stowed conveniently.
+After all, even the soggiest destinations enjoy clear skies sometimes, and that’s when you’ll appreciate an outer layer that’s light and compact enough to be stowed conveniently in a waterproof backpack.
 These eight winning rain jackets do that and more: They fend off drizzles and downpours while looking good, too.